Heterogeneous Acceleration Pipeline for Recommendation System Training: The Hotline Accelerator

-To minimize area overheads, EAL uses the static Re-reference Interval Predictor (SRRIP) replacement policy with a 2-bit Re-reference Predictor Value (RRPV) counter~\cite{srrip}.
-As \highaccess embeddings have $>$100$\times$ more frequent accesses, a 2-bit RRPV counter with insertions at RRPV-1 value captures $>$ 99\% of the \highaccess embeddings.
-Figure~\ref{fig:ip_hotness_roofline} compares SRRIP based optimal logger to an Oracle which has infinite-sized access counters for each embedding entry.

-The SRRIP based EAL SRAM cache has 70\% tracking capability.
-Note that, even if a non-\highaccess embedding is mis-classified as \highaccess or vice versa, model correctness does not change.
+\niparagraph{B. Efficient Embedding Tracking:} The EAL design is motivated by two observations: the size of \highaccess embeddings is $\leq$512 MB and their access skews are extremely high.
+Thus, EAL is designed as a cache-like structure that tracks \highaccess embedding indices using a 4~MB SRAM cache with 2 million blocks.
+EAL uses the Static Re-reference Interval Predictor (SRRIP) replacement policy with a 2-bit Re-reference Predictor Value (RRPV) counter to reduce area overheads.
+As \highaccess embeddings have $>$100$\times$ more frequent accesses, a 2-bit RRPV counter (access counter or AC) with insertions at RRPV-1 value captures $>$99\% of the \highaccess embeddings with 70\% tracking capability.
+Even if a non-\highaccess embedding is misclassified as \highaccess or vice versa, it has no impact on model fidelity.

+To evaluate EAL with one-hot encoded inputs versus multi-hot encoded inputs, we compared the hit rate of one-hot encoded real-world datasets with multi-hot encoded synthetic datasets~(Section~\ref{subsubsec:syn_models}).
+The hit rate of EAL for the multi-hot encoded datasets decreases by only a maximum of 5\%.
+Figure~\ref{fig:ip_hotness_roofline} compares the SRRIP logger to an Oracle logger~\footnote{We could use the Least Frequently Used (LFU) replacement policy to understand the access frequency.
+However, this incurs significant area overheads, as each cache block would require a 24-bit counter (Figure~\ref{fig:ip_emb_acc} shows embeddings can have up to 10 million accesses).}.

-\niparagraph{Multi-Banked SRAM for multi-embedding lookup.} Each input accesses multiple embeddings within each embedding table. \hotline enables these parallel lookups by dividing EAL into multiple banks.
-Figure~\ref{fig:queuesize} shows our empirical design space exploration wherein the average number of requests issued as the number of banks (n) increase while varying input queue size (m).
-On average, a 512-sized queue with 64-banks enables 60 parallel requests into unique banks per iteration.
-The EAL uses a controller to schedule the incoming requests from lookup engine block to the 512-entry queue.
+\niparagraph{C. Multi-Banked SRAM for Parallel Lookup:} \hotline enables parallel lookups by dividing the EAL into multiple banks.
+Figure~\ref{fig:queuesize} shows our empirical design space exploration, which reveals the average number of requests issued as the number of banks ($n$) and input queue size ($m$) vary.
+On average, a 512-sized queue with 64 banks allows for 60 parallel requests per iteration without collisions.
+A controller schedules requests from the lookup engine block to the 512-entry queue.
+Periodically, the EAL switches to the `learning' phase to capture changes in popular embeddings.

-Once the \highaccess embeddings are determined, the EAL is switches to stops updating and provides these embedding indices during the runtime accelerated phase.
-EAL periodically switches back to the access learning phase and captures the changes in popularity,